Mandy-Gu/Sentiment-Analysis-News-Headlines/README.md

 3. Embedded word2vec in LSTM model to predict the sentiment of a news headline

 ## Two Demos:
-1. Train and test the algorithm on online shopping evaluations and achieve a % accuracy rate
+1. Train and test the algorithm on online shopping evaluations
-2. Train and test the model on all the headlines we have to do prediction, where the accuracy rate reaches
+2. Train and test the model on all the headlines we have to do prediction, where the accuracy rate reaches 81.8%